salsalabs/multicopy/README.md

 ```bash
 export PATH=$HOME/go/bin:$PATH
 ```
-* A list of URLs to retrieve in a file.
-[Click here]((https://gist.github.com/salsalabs/7c1c69f9cae6280a5a8f)) to see how to retrieve the list of URLs.
-The list is actually a bash script.
+* A list of URLs to retrieve in a file, one URL per line, no spaces or commas (or semicolons or pipes or tabs.)
-Open the bash script with an editor and do the following.
-    * Sort the contents of the file.
-    * Remove duplicate lines (typically there's a `Unique lines` command in the editor).
-    * Remove all lines that do not start with `${CMD}`.
-    * Remove "`${CMD}` " from each line.
-(There's a trailing space there...)
-    * Save the file in the current directory.

 ## Installation